 Question: What Must I Give Employees Who Are Leaving Our Company?

-A “For Your Benefits” brochure published by the CA EDD outlining an employee’s rights to several state benefit programs.
-The most recent publication (DE2320) is dated November 2006.
-You may order these from our office or download the lengthy EDD DE form 2320 here.
+- A “For Your Benefits” brochure (DE 2320) published by the CA EDD outlining an employee’s rights to several state benefit programs.
+You may order these from our office or download the lengthy EDD DE Form 2320pdf here.

 An employee or his/her dependents losing group health coverage may be eligible for COBRA continuation of coverage and must receive a COBRA Continuation Coverage Election Notice outlining all the rights under this extensive law.
 This Notice does not have to be delivered to the employee on the final workday.
 However, timing and proof of delivery are very important under this law.
 The employer must notify the plan administrator within 30 days of the employee’s loss of coverage.
 The plan administrator must send to the employee (and covered dependents) the Notice within 14 days.
 COBRA Notices will vary.
 We suggest you contact your insurance broker.